alexmitchelldev/island-vibes.github.io/README.md

 ## Customization

-### Adding Table Booking Widget
+### Table Booking System
-Replace the "Book a Table" button functionality in `script.js` with your preferred booking system integration.
+The booking page (`book.html`) integrates with TableAgent using an iframe.
+The booking system is fully functional and includes:
+- Responsive iframe that works on all devices
+- Booking tips and information for customers
+- Alternative contact methods for booking assistance
+- Professional styling that matches the site design

 ### Adding Online Ordering
 Replace the "Order Online" button functionality with your chosen online ordering platform.